DarkRiftNetworking/DarkRift/README.md

 DarkRift 1 and 2 were originally written by Jamie Read.
 DarkRift 2 has since been open sourced under the care of Unordinal AB and the DarkRift community.

+## Building
+This project requires Microsoft Visual Studio 2022 (the free Community edition is fine) or at least one Visual C# project will fail to build in VS2019 and below.
+See detailed exposition in [BUILDING.md](BUILDING.md)

 ## Source Code License
 Most source files are licensed under MPL 2.0, with some exceptions where MIT applies.
 See [LICENSE.md](LICENSE.md)